daviddarke/A-modern-WordPress-development-workflow/dev-process.md

 https://github.com/daviddarke/A-modern-WordPress-development-workflow

 ---
+[.autoscale: true]

-# Tools list
+### Tool list

-* GIT | A version control system for storing and sharing code.
+- Capistrano | Used to deploy code from GIT to servers.
-* Composer | Used to pulling PHP dependancies like Wordpress.
+- Composer | Used to pulling PHP dependancies like Wordpress.
-* Release belt | Used for storing premium plugins and making them privately accessible to composer.
-* Forge | Used for provisioning servers
+- Forge | Used for provisioning servers
+- GIT | A version control system for storing and sharing code.
-* Logflume | Gets uploads onto S3 so they are sharable with other developers
+- Logflume | Gets uploads onto S3 so they are sharable with other developers
-* Logsmith | The development framework made by Atomic Smash
+- Logsmith | The development framework made by Atomic Smash
+- Release belt | Used for storing premium plugins and making them privately accessible to composer.

 ---